rfdrake/ansible-awx-netbox-examples/README.md

 will send the device data, but it won't include interfaces associated with it.

 So if you need information from a device interface, like a mac address, then you need to get it a different way.
-One way is to have the playbook request the data from netbox.
+This is why the playbook makes separate requests for interface data from netbox.

 ## What the webhook looks like on netbox side